alvinson-tech/alvinson-tech/README.md

 - 👋 Hi, I’m @alvinson-tech
-- 👀 I’m interested in robotics and web/app development.
-- 🌱 I’m currently learning new tools and coding techniques to enhance my projects.
+- 🚀 Exploring tech and building cool projects.
+- 🌱 Always learning, always growing.
+- 😄 Pronouns: He/Him
 - 💞️ I’m looking to collaborate on innovative tech projects.
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once programmed a robot to draw cool designs on walls!
 - 📫 How to reach me: alvinson.dev@gmail.com
 - 📍 More about me on: https://alvinson-tech.github.io/My-Website/